nathanjessen/ada-hub/README.md

 # ada-pub

-Site dedicated to links to Cardano resources, tools, and other useful websites.
+A site dedicated to resources in the Cardano ecosystem.

+## License

+The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).